kate-goldenring/akri/workshop/workshop.md

     kubectl delete service akri-video-streaming-app
     kubectl delete deployment akri-video-streaming-app
     ```
-1. Delete the configuration and watch the instances, pods, and services be deleted.
+1. Delete the configuration and watch the associated instances, pods, and services be deleted.
     ```sh
     kubectl delete akric akri-udev-video
-    watch microk8s kubectl get pods,services,akric,akrii -o wide
+    watch kubectl get pods,services,akric,akrii -o wide
+    ```
+1. If you are done using Akri, it can be uninstalled via Helm.
+    ```sh
+    helm delete akri
+    watch kubectl get pods
     ```